Faculty & Staff

 Education:

-I am the proudest member of the Fightin’ Texas Aggie Class of 2005!
-I graduated from Texas A&M University with a B.S. in Wildlife and Fisheries Sciences, specializing in vertebrate Zoology.
+I am the proudest member of the Fightin’ Texas Aggie Class of 2005.
+I graduated from Texas A&M University with a B.S. in Wildlife and Fisheries Sciences, specializing in vertebrate Zoology with specialized certificates in GIS.

 Experience: